The best things to do on L.A.'s Sunset Boulevard

 And while the whole span is a local highlight, certain sections have cemented themselves a bit more in Hollywood history.
 The portion between Havenhurst Drive and Doheny Drive known as Sunset Strip is where protests took place in the 1960s and rock stars got in trouble in the '70s and '80s.

-One of the famous hotels perched along the prominent pavement, Chateau Marmont, is where John Belushi spend his final night, James Dean jumped through a window, and where stars like Scarlett Johansson are still known to grab a drink.
+One of the famous hotels perched along the prominent pavement, Chateau Marmont, is where John Belushi spend his final night, James Dean jumped through a window, and where stars such as Scarlett Johansson are still known to grab a drink.

 Planning your visit